Cameo Stock: Lights, Camera… IPO?

 The Cameo IPO date is currently unknown.

-As of March 2021, the company is still in startup mode.
-It raised $100 million in its Series C round.
+As of 2025, the company is still in startup mode.
+It raised $100 million in its Series C round, but has suffered since peak popularity during the Covid-19 crisis.

-Considering the number of investors involved and its fast growth, an IPO is likely in the coming years.
-Investors will be looking for an exit.
+Considering the number of investors involved and its fast growth, an IPO could happen the coming years.
+Or, an acquisition may become more likely as the platform fails to recover.

 We won’t get a better sense of when the Cameo IPO date is until some of the following things happen: